tobyweston/blog/source/_posts/2012-03-28-expecting-exception-with-junit-rule.markdown

 ## try/fail/catch

+The typical pattern is the catch an exception or fail the test excplitily if it was never thrown.
+For example.

+    @Test
+    public void expectingExceptionExample1() {
+        try {
+            find("something");
+            fail();
+        } catch (NotFoundException e) {
+            assertThat(e.getMessage(), containsString("could not find something"));
+        }
+		// ... could have more assertions here
+    }

+which will result in the following in the negative case.

+	java.lang.AssertionError: expected an exception
+		at org.junit.Assert.fail(Assert.java:91)
+		at bad.roboot.example.ExceptionTest.expectingExceptionExample1(ExceptionTest.java:20)
+		...

+This idiom has one potential advantage in that it offers the opertunity to assert on the actual exception and potentially perform additional work after the expectation.
+The drawback however is that its very easy to forget to include the `fail` call.
+If genuniely doing test first, where we always run the test red, this wouldn't be a problem but all too often things slip through the net.
+In practice, I've seen far too many examples with a missing `fail` giving false positives.

 ## @Test (expected = NotFoundException.class)

+    @Test (expected = NotFoundException.class)
+    public void expectingExceptionExample2() {
+        find("something");
+    }

+	java.lang.AssertionError: Expected exception: bad.robot.example.NotFoundException

 ## @Rule public ExpectedException

+    @Rule public ExpectedException exception = ExpectedException.none();

+    @Test
+    public void expectingExceptionExample3() {
+        exception.expect(NotFoundException.class);
+        exception.expectMessage(containsString("expected an exception"));
+        find("something");
+    }

+	java.lang.AssertionError: Expected test to throw (exception with message a string containing "expected an exception" and an instance of bad.robot.example.NotFoundException) at org.junit.rules.ExpectedException$ExpectedExceptionStatement.evaluate(ExpectedException.java:118)
+		...

+Beware thought that if you combine this with some `@RunWith` class annotations, you may get a false positive.
+Specifically, if you were to run with a `JUnit4ClassRunner` in the above example, the test would no longer fail.
+You'd get a false positive.

+Watch out for versions of older versions of JMock excibiting this behavour.
+Older versions of the JMock running extend `JUnit4ClassRunner` which would cause the problem using `@RunWith(JMock.class)`.
+Newer version extend `BlockJUnit4ClassRunner` which works fine.

+If the class in question extends `JUnit4ClassRunner` rather than `BlockJUnit4ClassRunner`, JUnit will ignore the rule.

 ## General Approach

 We shouldn't care about the exception message.
 There, I've said it.